D. S. Senanayake College: Hostel

 The school has a hostel which provides accommodation to over 200 students.
 The hostel was opened in January 2003 by the Minister of Education, Karunasena Kodituwakku.
 The students were admitted to the hostel for the first time in February 2003.

+War memorial

+Senanayakians were the first to establish a War Heroes’ Monument within the premises of a school.
+About 33 old Senanayakians sacrificed their lives during the civil war.

 Sports

 Cricket

 The Battle of the Golds is the annual cricket encounter between D. S. Senanayake College and Mahanama College.
 It began in 2007 and is played in three formats: three-day, one-day, and T20.

+The ‘Bridges of Brotherhood’ is an annual 50-over encounter played with St. Anthony's College, Kandy, inaugurated in 2026.